sneh2608/SwapMart/README.md

 An Android App for buying and selling used produts online.

-# Android Goodies
+## Android Goodies
 Firebase
 Google Authentication
 ArrayAdapter
 ListView
 Async Task

-# Description
+## Description
-Users can buy products or can put their prducts for sale.
+### An Android app where users can buy used products or can put their products for sale.
-Displays all the advertisements put by other users on the homepage.
+*. ### Displays all the advertisements put by other users on the homepage.
-User can directly contact the seller from the app.
+*. ###Provides feature to contact the sellere directly from the app.
 Retrieves the user details like profile picture and username through sharedpreference.
+Makes use of Fiebase technology to upload and retrieve product details through Firebase Realtime Database.